awslabs/aws-config-rules/RULES.md

 Scope of Changes: ```IAM:User```

 ### 26. Ensure that no buckets are globally accessible.
-Description: Checks that all buckets have some access restriction in place.
+Description: Checks that all buckets restrict access from the global groups.

 	python/s3-exposed-bucket.py